moka-guys/automate_demultiplex/docs/demultiplexing.md

 NGS runfolders that satisfy the following criteria are demultiplexed by `demultiplexing.py`:

 1. `RTAcomplete.txt` is present, indicating that sequencing is complete.
-1. `demultiplexlog.txt` is absent, indicating that demultiplexing has not been performed
+1. `bcl2fastq2_output.log` is absent, indicating that demultiplexing has not been performed
 1. A samplesheet named after the runfolder name is present in the `samplesheets/` folder

 ## Protocol